vorce/gonz/README.md

 ## Todo

 - What about drafts..
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
+The clarity bullet in the goals section is not quite there yet :)
 - Low hanging speed ups (Task.async?)
 - Assets.
 Right now it's all or nothing.
 What if I want to publish a separate page that needs some assets that nothing else needs?